 Researchers using this facility will develop their understanding of the safety and resilience of structural materials, particularly in extreme situations, contributing to new and improved methods of assessment, design and construction, including modelling and numerical predictions on how materials can perform over their lifetime.

-The buildings that will house the two facilities are currently undergoing refurbishment and the estimated completion date is the end of 2019.
+The buildings that will house the two facilities are currently undergoing refurbishment and the estimated completion date is Spring 2020.

 |Who can use the facility||Functions/facilities available|